Mortgages for Single Parents

 Single parents face a lot of challenges raising kids and paying the bills on their own.
 The financial struggle that often comes with these challenges make it seem impossible for single mothers or fathers to buy a house.
 Also, the lower end of the housing market suffers the most inventory shortage, leaving single parents with fewer options which makes it more difficult for them to find a home they can afford.

 Managing the responsibility of working and raising family as a single parent can be overwhelming.
-However, are various mortgages and assistance programs available to help single parents to purchase a new home.
+However, there are various single parent home loan options and assistance programs available to help purchase or refinance home.

 The Financial Struggles of Single Parents

 Many single moms for example are going back to work after a divorce, while some have never been married.
 However, both face the same struggle of being the sole source of income while raising kids on their own.
 Because of these financial challenges, many single parents find it difficult to qualify for a mortgage.

 Single fathers face similar challenges as they may also be taking on new responsibilities which combined with the weight of supporting the family financially can also be overwhelming.

 Here are three common financial struggles most single parents face:

 While some single mothers are fortunate enough to receive generous child support or alimony payments, there are many single mothers who are having trouble making ends meet.
 Relying on a single source of income to pay all the bills is hard enough for single parents to get by.
 This is one of the reasons why many single parents find it difficult to build a savings account or an emergency fund.